Layr-Labs/hokulea/example/preloader/README.md

 In the diagram below, we represent this logic with the name fp_client (fault proof client).
 A nice feature about kona framework is that kona accepts all types of data source implementations as long as they satisfy the data source trait, in our case, `EigenDAPreimageProvider`.

-Hokulea provides an implementation called `OracleEigenDAWitnessProvider` that is not only used by the fp_client, it can also returns an organized data structure containing all the necessary information above.
+Hokulea provides an implementation called `OracleEigenDAPreimageProvider` that is not only used by the fp_client, it can also returns an organized data structure containing all the necessary information above.
 Running the run_fp_client produces two data structure: an key-value oracle containing all the preimage required by kona, and `EigenDAWitness` containing most of information required by EigenDA data derivation.

 <div align="center">